Richard Girnt Butler

-Life and ideological career
+Biography

 Butler was born in Bennett, Colorado, the only child to Winifred Girnt and Clarence Butler.
 His father was of English ancestry, while his mother was of German-English ancestry.
 He was raised in Los Angeles, California beginning in 1931, and after graduating from high school in 1938, he became an aeronautical engineering major at Los Angeles City College.
 He was a co-inventor of the rapid repair of tubeless tires.

 Butler was a member of the Silver Shirts, an American fascist organization modeled on the Nazi Brownshirts, which was active until its suppression following the Japanese attack on Pearl Harbor.

 While he was a member of a Presbyterian church, he married Betty Litch in 1941, with whom he fathered two daughters.
 Litch died on December 1, 1995.
 After Pearl Harbor, Butler enlisted in the Army Air Corps where he served stateside for the duration of World War II.
+During this time, he said he developed an admiration for Hitler.

 In 1946, Butler organized and operated a machine plant for the production and precision machining of automotive parts and engine assemblies for commercial and military aircraft in the United States, Africa, and India.
 Butler was a marketing analyst for new inventions from 1964 to 1973.
 He later became a senior manufacturing engineer for Lockheed Martin in Palmdale, California.

 In the 1960s, Butler lived in Whittier, California.
 He collaborated with William Potter Gale and Wesley Swift in the California Committee to Combat Communism.
 The three men later founded the Christian Defense League in 1964.
 Butler served as the organization's executive director and ran the organization out of his Whittier home.
 Both organizations promoted white supremacy and antisemitism under the guise of preserving American heritage and opposing communism.
 He also lived in Montebello, California.

 In the early 1970s, he moved with his family from Palmdale, California, to North Idaho, where he founded the Aryan Nations, a wing of the Church of Jesus Christ–Christian, whose ideology is a mixture of Christian Identity and Nazism.
 The organization operated from a 20 acre compound in Hayden Lake, Idaho, a suburb of the tourist town Coeur d'Alene, Idaho, which became the center of a Neo-Nazi network with worldwide links.
 Beginning in the 1980s, Butler was implicated in plots to overthrow the United States government, and he had ties to the neo-Nazi group known as The Order.
 His group often blanketed the community with fliers and mass mailings, and held an annual parade in downtown Coeur d'Alene; however, the group was condemned by the town of Coeur d'Alene, and locals responded almost immediately by forming the Kootenai County Task Force on Human Relations, with legal battles often overshadowing the parades.